 “I’ve been doing this for years but there’s always something new to learn.
-It can be a challenge – especially when scribing the furniture to the walls of older buildings – but that’s what I like about the job.”
+It can be a challenge – especially with some of the walls at the older homes in Teesdale – but that’s what I like about the job.”

 Stainton Grove is run by Business Durham, the economic development company for County Durham working on behalf of Durham County Council.

-Sarah Slaven, interim managing director of Business Durham, said: “It’s great that Chris has launched his own business at Stainton and that the premises are the perfect fit for his business.
-We looked forward to seeing the company thrive in the future.”
+Sarah Slaven, interim managing director at Business Durham said: “It’s great that Chris has launched his own business at Stainton and that the premises are the perfect fit for his business.
+We looked forward to seeing his business thrive in the future.”